Jewellery Quarter station: Train

+Chiltern serve the station with one nighttime service to Stourbridge Junction on weekdays only, from London Marylebone.

+Tram

-West Midlands Metro services operate at frequent intervals, between Edgbaston and Wolverhampton St George's.
-Mondays to Fridays, Midland Metro services in each direction run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
+On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.